Parents: Beware of Junior License Violations this New Year's Eve

 In Pennsylvania, for instance, underage motorists have what is commonly referred to as Princess Licenses.
 Not familiar with the concept?
 Young drivers have driving restrictions in the evening.

 In the Keystone State, young drivers are not permitted to drive from 11 p.m. through 5 a.m. unless it is for employment or a volunteer or charitable service project (and even then, they need appropriate documentation).
+Nor are they allowed to carry more than one passenger unless they’ve gone six months with no violations.
+Even then, they’re limited to three passengers.

 Enter free advice from your friendly neighborhood Pittsburgh criminal lawyer: If you are the parent of a young driver, you need to discuss where they will spending their New Year’s Eve.
 Even the most innocent of teenage New Year’s Eve parties could end in a citation if your child is pulled over when and if they drive home from a party.